razerx100/Callisto/README.md

 Buddy allocator implemented using C++ and should work with the C++ standard containers as well.

 ## Instructions
-Use the ADD_TEST cmake flag to add unit testing.
+Use the ADD_TEST_CALLISTO cmake flag to add unit testing.

 ## Requirements
 cmake 3.21+.\